By Dr. Lauren Quattrocchi, DC

 Mobilization #2 – Arm Circles

-By performing thoracic self-mobilization exercises, it will maximize rehab outcomes and help to reduce the risk of injury/pain.
-Until we are able to get back into the clinic and apply manual techniques to aid in joint mobilization and soft tissue release, try adding these exercises into your daily routine to stay mobile, and keep neck and low back pain away!
+Performing thoracic self-mobilization exercises, will maximize rehab outcomes and help to reduce the risk of injury/pain.
+Until we are able to get back into the clinic and apply manual techniques to aid in joint mobilization and soft tissue release, try adding these exercises into your daily routine to stay mobile and keep neck and lower back pain away!